The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

 1-The assumption that it is possible to plan for very large software projects is a myth.

 2-The assumption that it is possible to avoid or ignore late changes in requirements in large projects is wrong and never holds.

-3-The assumption that the features and functionality of a large project could be locked in from the project’s inception is totally unrealistic and fails time and time again.
+3-The assumption that the features and functionality of a large project could be locked in from the project’s inception is unrealistic and fails time and time again.

-The above three assumptions are the foundation and bedrock how the traditional project management methodology was planned.
+The above three assumptions are the foundation and bedrock of how the traditional project management methodology was planned.
 No wonder so many projects were failing.

 The conclusion was reached by the research team that an incremental approach to software development works better.

 The team creates a working prototype quickly and then incrementally improves the software both in terms of functionality and quality.